Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: The Role of Stellar Wind Heating

-In Figure~\ref{fig:manyclusters}, we model the four clusters 47 Tucanae, M15, NGC 6440, and NGC 6752, where cluster masses and velocity dispersions are taken from \citet{Marks2010} and \citet{Bianchini2013} for 47 Tucanae, \citet{McNamara2004} and \citet{Harris1996a} for M15, and \cite{Gnedin2002} for NGC 6440 and NGC 6752.
-With these parameters, we can explore the dependence of the free electron density and neutral hydrogen density, both averaged over the cluster core, on the stellar wind thermalization and mixing fraction.
+In Figure~\ref{fig:manyclusters}, we model the four clusters 47 Tucanae, M15, NGC~6440, and NGC~6752, where cluster masses and velocity dispersions are taken from \citet{Marks2010} and \citet{Bianchini2013} for 47 Tucanae, \citet{McNamara2004} and \citet{Harris1996a} for M15, and \cite{Gnedin2002} for NGC~6440 and NGC~6752.
+With these parameters, we can explore the dependence of the free electron density and neutral hydrogen density, both averaged over the cluster core, on the population fraction.
 The density constraints shown in Figure~\ref{fig:manyclusters} are from \citet{Anderson1993}, \citet{Freire2001b}, \citet{Smith1990}, \citet{Hui2009} and \citet{DAmico2002}.
-The density profiles from each of the four clusters are consistent with the strictest wind thermalization and mixing constraint, $f_{\rm ms} \gtrsim 0.5$, determined by the detection of ionized gas in 47 Tucanae, and displayed as the {\it shaded green} region in Figure~\ref{fig:manyclusters} \citep{Freire2001b}.
+The density profiles from each of the four clusters are roughly consistent with a population fraction of $f_{ j} \gtrsim $~0.95, determined by the detection of ionized gas in 47 Tucanae, and displayed as the shaded blue region in Figure~\ref{fig:manyclusters} \citep{Freire2001b}.